The Australian Squadron headdress and collar badges depict a kangaroo on a scroll inscribed Australia. In brass (KK 1375).

 In 1903, upon formation of the ‘E’ Squadron (New Zealand), ‘C’ Squadron (Australasian) was left with an entirely Australian make-up.
 It was re-named the ‘C’ Squadron (Australian).

-The ‘C’ Squadron (Australian) headdress and pair of collar badges are shown being worn in Figure 250.
+The ‘C’ Squadron (Australian) headdress badge is shown being worn in Figure 256.

-Figures 251-252 show an example of a genuine Other Ranks’ headdress badge and matching pair of collar badges.
-The headdress badge is die struck in yellow-brass.
-This badge has copper loops which lack feet and are positioned north-south.
+To date I have been unable to identify an Officer's gilt example of this badge.
+Figure 257 is a genuine Other Ranks’ headdress badge in gilding metal.
+The headdress badge is die struck and has copper loops which lack feet and are positioned north-south.
 The quality of the strike is very good with fine detail evident on the front and rear of the badge.

-Figures 251-252: A genuine ‘C’ Squadron (Australian) Other Ranks’ headdress badge (KK 1375) in gilding metal with north-south loops and pair of collar badges in gilding metal.
+Figure 257: A genuine ‘C’ Squadron (Australian) Other Ranks’ headdress badge (KK 1375) in gilding metal with north-south loops.

 Unlike bronzed OSD versions of the 'A' Squadron (British Asian), 'B' Squadron (British American) and 'E' Squadron (New Zealand) collar badges, a bronzed OSD version of the 'C' Squadron (Australian) collar badges has not been noted.